rer019/Exam8048/README.md

 # Running and skiing captured by Garmin Vivoactive 4s

-This project is my exam in the course HEL-8048 at UiT
+This project is my exam in the course HEL-8048 at UiT.
+This is a repository with scripts to visualize running and skiing data.
+The data used for this project are my personal data collected from Garmin Connect (https://connect.garmin.com/)

+## Citation
+Eriksen, R. (2024) Python Data Visualization, https://github.com/rer019/Exam8048
 ## Authors

 - Rikke Eriksen [@rer019](https://www.github.com/octokatherine)